grafana/dataplane/docs/contract/heatmap.md

 ### Sparse heatmaps

-When both min+max fields exist for Y and/or Y, the dimension does not need to be uniformly distributed.
+When both min+max fields exist for X and/or Y, the dimension does not need to be uniformly distributed.
 For high resolution with many gaps this approach can be smaller and more efficient.